hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ##### Use of Slicing

 Slicing is avoided as much as possible to avoid limiting the opportunities for downstream IGs and applications to define their own business rules and is only used where needed to define specific rules to data patterns.
 In AU Core most slices are defined as open (i.e. `slicing.rules` is not `closed`) so that downstream IGs and applications can add additional patterns where required provided they still meet the overall profile constraints.
 Slicing in AU Core resource profiles is used to:
-   * define support for mutiple terminologies, for example [AU Core Medication](StructureDefinition-au-core-medication.html) support for Australian Medicines Terminology (AMT) and PBS Item Codes
+   * define support for multiple terminologies, for example [AU Core Medication](StructureDefinition-au-core-medication.html) support for Australian Medicines Terminology (AMT) and PBS Item Codes
    * define support for specific identifiers, for example [AU Core Patient](StructureDefinition-au-core-patient.html) defines support for IHI, Medicare Card Number, DVA Number
    * define support for recognised clinical concepts, for example AU Core Observation profiles such as vital signs and smoking status use slicing on `Observation.code` to identify the agreed LOINC and SNOMED CT codes that represent the concept, and on 'Observation.category` to support system interactions such as restricting searches.